airium/Realtek-PCIe-GBE-NIC-Driver/README.md

     # on Debian 8/9, you might have to reboot manually after ~5 minutes
     ```

-    Note: You can also check newer drivers from [Realtek's official site](https://www.realtek.com/en/component/zoo/category/network-interface-controllers-10-100-1000m-gigabit-ethernet-pci-express-software) (it seems that Realtek is changing their urls frequently, you probably have to search for new one).
+    Note: You can also check newer drivers from [Realtek's official site](https://www.realtek.com/en/component/zoo/category/network-interface-controllers-10-100-1000m-gigabit-ethernet-pci-express-software).
+You probably have to search for new ones if Realtek once again changed their url). [mtorromeo](https://github.com/mtorromeo/r8168) seems to be very happy to do a long-term mirroring.

 3. Check if the driver of the network interface in which you are interested has been updated (assume `sudo su`)